Sunshine Special (automobile): Original specifications

 The Sunshine Special was originally a Lincoln K-series built by the Lincoln division of Ford, and modified by Brunn & Company to U.S. government specifications.
 It was powered by a 150hp, 414 cubic inch V12 L-head engine.
 The limousine was originally equipped with a siren, running lights, and a 2-way radio, as well as extra-wide running boards and grab handles for Secret Service agents.
 The vehicle had a convertible roof, which gave the car its nickname.

 It quickly became known as a favorite of the president, who sometimes appeared before crowds without actually leaving the vehicle, allowing him to conceal that he was a polio survivor forced to use crutches and a wheelchair.
 There are newsreels of the time showing the car being driven on stage, such as at the podium constructed for a campaign appearance at Ebbets Field in New York in 1944, documenting the gambit.

 Following Pearl Harbor

-After the Japanese attack on Pearl Harbor, the Secret Service began to express concern over potential assassination attempts on the president, as his limousine at that time was not armored and had no protective features.
+After the Japanese attack on Pearl Harbor, the Secret Service began to express concern over potential assassination attempts on the president, as his limousine was not armored and had no protective features.
 The Secret Service did not use Al Capone's car for his visit to Congress at the United States Capitol on 8 December, in spite of the myth even being featured in the History Channel documentary Pearl Harbor: 24 Hours After.

 The Sunshine Special was modified to be capable of protecting him, with armor plating for the doors, bullet-proof tires, inch-thick windows and storage compartments for pistols and sub-machine guns.
 All of the safety modifications increased the car's weight to 9,300 pounds (4,218 kg).
 Despite these precautions, Roosevelt preferred to ride with the top down during parades and at most public gatherings.
-The car was also "refreshed" by being fitted with modified front end parts from the 1942 Lincoln-Zephyr.
+The car was "refreshed" by being fitted with modified front end parts from the 1942 Lincoln-Zephyr.